carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 #### 1. Input

 The Input in Keras gets special treatment when images are used.
 Keras automatically calculates the number of inputs and outputs a specific layer needs and therefore how many edges need to be created.
 This means we need to let Keras now how big our input is going to be.
-We do this by instantiating a keras.Input class and pass it a tuple that indicates the dimensionality of the input data.
+We do this by instantiating a not the.Input class and pass it a tuple that indicates the dimensionality of the input data.

 In our case, the shape of an image is defined by its pixel dimensions and number of channels: